 We’re neither Paleo or Weston A. Price.
 I’m not a Trim Healthy Mama nor a vegetarian (obviously!)

 Now we might not like a particular food, but there is nothing we don’t eat because a dietary conviction causes us to feel that one way of eating is better than another – within the real food realm, that is.
 I try to refrain from feeding my family foods that came from something that resembles more of a laboratory or industrial food system rather than a field or forest.
 And I’d be thrilled to increasingly find ways to do it on a local level.
-Self-sustainabilty isn’t something we’re striving for here.
+Self-sustainability isn’t something we’re striving for here.
 I doubt 7 ½ acres could cut it for a family of 10+ anyway.

 The only place where I am strictly against eating something is GMO’s or a highly processed “food” likely to have GMO’s.
 I feel like that whole thing is a grand experiment that we don’t know how it will play out yet and I’m not willing to take the risk.
 Who knows?
 Maybe in a hundred years everyone will look back and think how silly we were for our caution.
 Though I doubt it.
-I’d rather be overly cautious than take the risk.
+I’d rather be overly cautious than taking the risk.
 I believe there to be Biblical implications and factors to consider here too.
 But this whole issue would be a post in and of itself and a rant for a different day.

 What I don’t care for with any of these or other diet fads is that they all, in one form or another, tout themselves as the ideal diet or the way we were designed to eat and they all place limitations and restrictions on our eating.